 Missing the cafes in Melbourne?
 This fun fusion concept dreamed up by Lewis Barker, head chef of Michelin-starred Sommer, will impress you.
 Make your way to Joo Chiat and chow down on brunch staples with a Japanese flair.
 Think wagyu sandos and shio kombu gnocchi in a laid-back, elegant setting.
 Oh, and you won’t catch us saying no to dessert here.
 We recommend filling up on its creamy baked Hokkaido cheese tarts.

 Cafe Natsu, 283 Joo Chiat Road, Singapore 427537

 17. Hello Arigato

 We’re familiar with the thicc sandos and fragrant coffee at Hello Arigato’s Upper Thomson outlet.
-But its newly opened second space in Joo Chiat is just as sweet.
+But its second space in Joo Chiat is just as sweet.
 Swing down for crispy kombu tater tots and sandwiches filled with thick and juicy slabs of beef.
 The gyu sando in particular contains Angus beef sirloin and caramelised sweet onion jam.
 Delish!